-- Continue to publish NREL technical reports, deliver webinars, and provide web-based information on key safety issues required to support hydrogen technologies deployment. - Assist code officials, project developers, and other interested parties in use of new codes and standards and safety information through outreach activities, with special focus on key jurisdictions such as California and the Northeast. - Utilize NREL hydrogen fueling station for training purposes such as videos on hydrogen fueling operations and maintenance. - Work with interested parties to provide information to assist in infrastructure deployment. - Provide in-person codes and standards training in key locations such as California and other zero-emission vehicle states. - Work with H2USA to support infrastructure development such as fuel cell electric vehicles using tunnels.
+- Outreach - Outreach activities will likely be reduced in FY 2018.
+If they continue work would be performed in the following project areas with a special focus on H2@Scale. - Continue to publish NREL technical reports, deliver webinars, and provide web-based information on key safety issues required to support hydrogen technologies deployment. - Assist code officials, project developers, and other interested parties in use of new codes and standards and safety information through outreach activities, with special focus on key jurisdictions such as California and the Northeast. - Utilize NREL hydrogen fueling station for training purposes such as videos on hydrogen fueling operations and maintenance. - Work with interested parties to provide information to assist in infrastructure deployment. - Provide in-person codes and standards training or consultation in key locations such as California, New York, Massachusetts, and other zero-emission vehicle states.

-FY 2016 PUBLICATIONS/PRESENTATIONS
+FY 2017 PUBLICATIONS/PRESENTATIONS